jessnewman19/GM-Timesheet-Exercise/README.md

 To shut down the application, hit control + c in the terminal.

 ## User Stories
-* A user can view a table that displays consolidated information from the timesheet database
+* A user can view a table that displays consolidated information for each project from the timesheet database
 * A user can view the total number of hours tracked and the total billable amount

 ## Post New Entry
 * To create a new timesheet entry, utilize Postman to post a new request to http://localhost:4000/.
-* Ensure the Content/Type header is set to application/json and JSON is selected for the body
+* Ensure the Content/Type header is set to application/json and JSON is selected for the body.
 * Submit information for all fields (date, client, project, project_code, hours, billable, first_name, last_name, billable_rate). *A unique ID will automatically generate*
-* When the application is refreshed, the new entry will appear.
+* When the application is refreshed, the new entry will appear in it's own row, assuming the project ID does not match a pre-existing project ID.

 ## Server Dependencies
   * [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)